Faculty Led Programs

 The Germany Culture & Civilization 6-week program offers a fascinating and challenging immersion experience.
 While living in Bonn with a host family and participating in field excursions, students engage in an interactive investigation of the history of German culture and society from the early Germanic tribes to the 21st-century Berlin Republic.
 Visits to cities like Cologne, Düsseldorf, Frankfurt, Trier, Aachen, Mainz, Berlin, Dresden, and others, supplement the course and further bring alive the history, politics, art, and culture that we study.
 Students can extend their time abroad for an additional 4 weeks to participate in a for-credit immersive internship opportunity.
 Germany’s 6-week program gives you six credit hours.

-This 5-week program offers students a full immersion experience in the Italian language and culture.
-Students will live with a host family in Bologna, a young, vibrant university city and diverse cultural hub in Northern Italy, and engage with Italy’s rich cultural and artistic history, from antiquity through the Renaissance and the Baroque periods up to contemporary society.
-Visits to cities like Venice, Florence, and Rome as well as to the Tuscan countryside are integrated into courses and invite a genuine experience of today’s Italy.
-Students can extend their time abroad to participate in a for-credit immersive internship opportunity.
-Italy’s program gives you 6 credit hours.
+This 5-week program offers students a full immersion experience in Italian language and culture.
+Students will live with in Florence, a young, vibrant university city and diverse cultural hub in Italy, and engage with Italy’s rich cultural and artistic history, from antiquity through the Renaissance and the Baroque periods up to contemporary society.
+Visits to cities like Venice, Bologna, Siena, and Rome are integrated into the courses and invite a genuine experience of today’s Italy.

 This summer 10-week program is the perfect opportunity for students who have a strong interest in the Japanese language and culture.
 Students will be able to take a full academic year of Japanese at either the intermediate or upper level during this program.
 When not in the classroom, students will engage in Japanese culture through organized program cultural excursions and site visits to Edo-Tokyo Museum, Kawagoe, and Yokohama.
 Additionally, students can explore Asakusa and Senso-Ji, Kamakura and the Great Buddha, Akihabara, The Ghibli Museum, Harajuku, and other sites.
 In addition, there will be a four-day break between semesters during which students will be encouraged to explore other parts of Japan.
 Ten weeks in Japan immerses you in language and culture.